rucker/weatherface/README.md

 TODO/WISHLIST
 ---------------
-* Implement textual representation of time, e.g. "nine thirty nine" instead of "9:39."
+1. Implement textual representation of time, e.g. "nine thirty nine" instead of "9:39."
+	1a.
+Split up times ending in "teen" gracefully.
-* Set time correctly at init rather than when first tick is handled.
+2. Set time correctly at init rather than when first tick is handled.
-* Implement communication with Android device.
+3. Implement communication with Android device.
-* Add weather icons.
+4. Add weather icons.